F-Code-AI-Crew/Training/drafts/day_07.md

 ```

 ### 2. **Encapsulation**
 Encapsulation is the practice of keeping data and methods together within a class while restricting direct access to internal variables.
+The goal of encapsulation is to hide data and complexity.

+These are convention of access notation, although Python does not restrict access to these components.
+- Default access: `var`
+- Protected access: `_var`
+- Private access: `__var` (could be accessed by name mangling)

 #### Private and Public Attributes
 ```python